Piyu2103/task-manager-api/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About The Project\

-* Taskify facilitates users to login and perform CRUD operations on their profile and tasks added by them.
+* TaskPat facilitates users to login and perform CRUD operations on their profile and tasks added by user.
 * Utilized Multer library for uploading and Sharp library for preprocessing the user profile avatar.
 * Configured JWT for authentication token generation and Bcrypt library for password encryption.
+* Integrated SendGrid Email API for sending subscription and related emails to user's registered email-id.
 * For Database, MongoDB is used with Mongoose client to store data on an online MongoDB Atlas server.
-* Integrated SendGrid Email API for sending subscription and related emails to user's registered email-id.
-* Created an automated unit testing suite using the Jest framework and supertest.[Github](https://github.com/rishabhpurohit/TaskManager-API) project repo.
+* Created an automated unit testing suite using the Jest framework and supertest.
+[Github](https://github.com/Piyu2103/task-manager-api) project repo.